 Mitch is a board member of the Sexual Minorities Education Foundation, a local community archives of GLBTQ history, activism, art, and literature.
-Outside of UWW, Mitch treasures time spent with his partner and five year old child.
+Outside of UWW, Mitch treasures time spent with his partner and school-age child.

 - B.A., English with minor in Women’s Studies, Eastern Connecticut State University

 - Ph.D., English with Concentration in American Studies, University of Massachusetts, Amherst